loda-lang/loda-programs/programs/oeis/list6.md

 * [A315019](http://oeis.org/A315019) ([program](315/A315019.asm)): Coordination sequence Gal.6.320.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315020](http://oeis.org/A315020) ([program](315/A315020.asm)): Coordination sequence Gal.4.76.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315033](http://oeis.org/A315033) ([program](315/A315033.asm)): Coordination sequence Gal.5.129.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315034](http://oeis.org/A315034) ([program](315/A315034.asm)): Coordination sequence Gal.6.323.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315036](http://oeis.org/A315036) ([program](315/A315036.asm)): Coordination sequence Gal.4.122.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315050](http://oeis.org/A315050) ([program](315/A315050.asm)): Coordination sequence Gal.5.140.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315057](http://oeis.org/A315057) ([program](315/A315057.asm)): Coordination sequence Gal.4.57.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.